AmbireTech/adex-protocol/README.md

 ### Preventing fraud/Sybil attacks

-One of the main challenges of the AdEx protocol is preventing faking impressions/clicks.
+One of the main challenges of the AdEx protocol is preventing fake impressions/clicks.

 This is mitigated in a few ways: